-There are over 1.5 million 16 and 17 year olds in the UK denied the vote.
-We are a campaign made up of young people, organisations and network of politicians across the UK.
+We want to be properly included in our society and shown the trust and respect that society expects of us, by giving us the right to vote.
+There are over 1.3 million 16 and 17 year olds in the UK still being denied this right.
+We are a campaign made up of young people, organisations and a network of politicians across the UK.

-- engage 16 and 17 year olds at the ballot who hold many responsibilities in our society
+Engage 16 and 17 year olds at the ballot who hold many responsibilities in our society

-- empower 16 and 17 year olds, through a democratic right, to influence decisions that will define their future
+Empower 16 and 17 year olds, through a democratic right, to influence decisions that will define their future

-- inspire young people to get involved in our democracy.
+Inspire young people to get involved in our democracy

 We believe it is impossible to justify the automatic and blanket exclusion of 16 and 17 year olds from the right to vote because, at 16, the law allows a person to:

-There are over 1.5 million 16 and 17 year olds in the UK.
+There are over 1.3 million 16 and 17 year olds in the UK.
 These young people are knowledgeable and passionate about the world in which they live, and are as capable of engaging in the democratic system as any other citizen.

 Participation in free elections is a fundamental human right (protected in the Universal Declaration of Human Rights and the UK’s Human Rights Act).
 Because of these laws the reasons for excluding people from the vote have to be fair and balanced.